 “Mama, she is sitting alone on the floor in the corner of my room with her plate, eating her lunch there!” cried my then 7-year old son.
 This was the second time we saw Tere, our once-a-week “maid” take her afternoon lunch break this way.
 Not only that, but she shuffled when she walked and swept, keeping her eyes downcast.
-All of us felt like we had hired a slave, especially when we learned what the going-rate for such help is; barely $12 for eight hours of work!
+All of us felt like we had hired a slave, especially when we learned what the going rate for such help is; barely $12 for eight hours of work!

-Moving to Mexico brings many changes to our family and Tere is one of them.
-By her third week we had upped her wages (at the tearful request of our fiscal son who demanded to know what we were paying her).
+Moving to Mexico brings many changes to our family, and Tere is one of them.
+By her third week, we had upped her wages (at the tearful request of our fiscal son who demanded to know what we were paying her).
 Tere is also a follower of Jesus.
 Knowing this, I asked my husband to translate this truth: When we come to Christ, He invites us all to the table to sit side-by-side and feast on all the benefits of our salvation, together.
-She is our sister and we want her at our table.
+She is our sister, and we want her at our table.
 Aside from that, she is a fellow human made in the image of God, thus sacred and worthy of dignity.

 Charles Tidwell, who has taught Hofstede’s power distance concepts, summarizes it well: In high power distance societies, “powerful people try to look as powerful as possible.”
 But in low power distance societies, “powerful people try to look less powerful than they are.”

-The power distance in the United States scores a 40 on the cultural scale, making it a low power distance culture.
+The power distance in the United States scores a 40 on the social scale, making it a low power distance culture.
 The United States exhibits a more unequal distribution of wealth compared to Austria, who scores an 11.
-Arab countries score around an 80.
+Arab countries score around 80.
 India, where we immediately think of the caste system, functions at a 77.
 Mexico is higher in power distance than even India, scoring an 81!
-Globally, only Malaysia (the highest in the world), Guatemala, Panama and the Philippines score higher.
+Globally, only Malaysia (the highest in the world), Guatemala, Panama, and the Philippines score higher.

 Recently some students from a prestigious university visited some villages an hour away for a service project and in shock commented, “I thought conditions like this only existed in Africa!”
 Uh, try most of your country!

 And our family?
 We are an anomaly to both classes, fitting in neither.
 We puzzle them, for we don’t have the money the upper-class has nor do we function in the simple ways of the lower, less educated class.
 We don’t care about status and reputation in terms of our clothing and our vehicles, yet we do go to Costco every month to buy items like meats and some familiar things that cater to the upper class.
 Our daughter is in ballet and attends a little private (and safe) school.
 My husband happily sits down on dirt floors with farmers and gets his hands dirty next to villagers doing water projects.
-We gladly eat where no gringos have probably ever been and other times dress up for a nice date.
+We gladly eat in places where no gringos have probably ever been and other times dress up for a nice date.
 As American guests in this country, we would be looked down upon if we do not hire house help to do our share in keeping the society functioning.
-All in all, it is difficult to find our place, when there is no cultural place to be found.
+All in all, it is difficult to find a place when there is no cultural place to be found.

 Moving to a culture where the power distance is double that of the United States is one of the defining features of my cultural adjustment.

 I come from a culture and a generation where the powerful don’t want to be seen as powerful.
 We play down power with our casual coolness.
 We are better and more comfortable with egalitarian living.
-My husband is fond of saying “we are all naked before God.”
+My husband is fond of saying, “we are all naked before God.”
 Whether by nature or nurture, inclusion with respect is one of the values we try to model for our children most consistently.

-I often think through how I should respond to power distance with the power of the gospel.
+I often think through how I should respond to power distance with the power of the Gospel.

-I see it all, I live it all and I wonder.
+I see it all, I live it all, and I wonder.

 I read the Gospels for clues on how to follow in the steps of Jesus, for I often am at such a loss.
 This is all very, very hard.
 He loved the poor and esteemed them, yet He invited Himself into the homes of the rich and made some His friends.
-This then, is what is true:
+This then, is what is right:

-Although in this after-Eden world, power-distance is a cultural reality, it is cannot be ultimate reality.
+Although in this after-Eden world, power-distance is a cultural reality, it cannot be the ultimate reality.
 Power is a gift; one to be used with humble authority to serve all classes, never to subject.
 Throughout the New Testament, the Gospel is usually associated with power (strength; ability; moral excellence)!
 See for yourself in Romans 15:18-19, I Corinthians 1:18, I Corinthians 2:4-5, I Corinthians 4:19-20, I Thessalonians 1:5 and Romans 1:16-17.

-When I live in depths of the gospel, I live under the gaze of God.
+When I live in depths of the Gospel, I live under the gaze of God.
 I no longer need to care how others are perceiving me.
 But, I must live in godly consideration of them and as the Apostle Paul, “Be all things to all people.”
 My confidence stems not from my white skin.
 I don’t need need to apologize for what I have been given.
-I belong to Jesus and here I live as an ambassador of His gospel, in all my stumbling and fumbling and trying to make sense of it all.
+I belong to Jesus, and here I live as an ambassador of His Gospel, in all my stumbling and fumbling and trying to make sense of it all.
 It may all feel awkward at times, but I live to be about the business of my Father.
-Every day it looks and it feels different.
+Every day it looks, and it feels different.

-From that day forward that I spoke with Tere about the ramifications of the gospel, she now eats lunch with us.
-She tells us her stories as we ask, holds our hands as we pray together, looks us in the eye and is a gentle and quiet servant.
-Every Thursday she is a blessing to our family who brings not only physical help, but also the sweet presence of Jesus.
+From that day forward that I spoke with Tere about the ramifications of the Gospel, she now eats lunch with us.
+She tells us her stories as we ask, holds our hands as we pray together, looks us in the eye, and is a gentle and quiet servant.
+Every Thursday, she is a blessing to our family, who brings not only physical help but also the sweet presence of Jesus.

-I have learned to provide Tere with good lunches and at what time she prefers to eat.
+I have learned to provide Tere with tasty lunches, and at what time she prefers to eat.
 I have learned to give her a bonus on her birthday and the day off.
 I have learned to save up to pay her every December a month’s worth of wages, as is the custom here.
 She is tired by the end of the day, I have noticed and is grateful when I drive her all the way to the bus stop, much to the looks of my neighbors who cannot believe a gringo would do such a thing.
 I have learned to ask her about foods and customs and words of which I am unfamiliar.
 I have learned she will not wash another dirty dish after she has done them all in the morning.
 I have learned she does not like ironing.
-I have learned she is slow, but meticulous.
+I have learned she is slow but meticulous.
 I have learned she loves egg dishes.
 I have learned if I give her a gift, she will inevitably pass it on to her daughter, so I better just label it for her.

-I have learned I cannot do it all here and I do need help.
+I have learned I cannot do it all here, and I do need help.

 I have learned that I don’t need to be embarrassed or apologetic to let my US friends know that I have a weekly helper.

-I am learning that the power of the gospel is greater.
+I am learning that the power of the Gospel is greater.
 Greater than anything.